Last updated on May 9th, 2026 at 08:57 am

 Permanent Resident Status In Mexico

 After being a temporary resident for four years, you can apply for permanent residency.
 Permanent residency in Mexico is the highest immigration status; above is only Mexican citizenship which gives you the same rights and obligations as any other Mexican individual.
-Article 139 of the Mexican Immigration Law Regulation states the situations in which foreigners can apply for permanent residency.
+Article 139 of the Mexican Immigration Law Regulation states the situations in which foreigners can apply for permanent residency.- Be a refugee or under the condition of political asylum.

 - Have a family relationship with a Mexican citizen, according to Article 55 of the Immigration Law.